sqowey/more_info/checks/checks.md

         - [ ] Dev-Secret is only displayed on mouseover

 ## Other Checks:
-- [ ] Check if the support formular works
 - [ ] Changelog has been added
 - [ ] Version number has been updated
 - [ ] App works when completely deleted and copied from source